(Photo: Let Teddy Win)

 George Washington Parkway Classic – Alexandria, VA

 By George!
 If running a marathon in Washington’s name seems too daunting a task, then the Parkway Classic may be just the solution.
 And April is the perfect time to enjoy lush spring foliage, sparkling views of the Potomac and Alexandria’s red brick neighborhoods.
-Both the 10 mile and 5K courses run along the George Washington Memorial Parkway and share significant overlap with another presidential race, the Woodrow Wilson Bridge Half in November (see below).
+Both the 10 mile and 5K courses run along the George Washington Memorial Parkway while the 10 mile route passes within a quarter’s throw of another presidential landmark, the Woodrow Wilson Bridge.
 As an added bonus, the 10-miler begins on the steps of Washington’s home at Mount Vernon.
 Photo opportunities with the man himself await all finishers, along with kids activities and the Port City Beer Garden for finishers 21 and over.

 Chasing Jefferson Davis Marathon – Fitzgerald, GA